Genivia/ugrep/README.md

 Performance comparisons
 -----------------------

+Please note that the **ugrep** and **ug** commands search binary files by default and do not ignore .gitignore specified files, which will not make recursive search performance comparisons meaningful unless options `-I` and `--ignore-files` are used.
+To make these options the default for **ug**, simply add `ignore-binary` and `ignore-files` to your .ugrep configuration file.

 For an up-to-date performance comparison of the latest ugrep, please see the [ugrep performance benchmarks](https://github.com/Genivia/ugrep-benchmarks).
 Ugrep is faster than GNU grep, Silver Searcher, ack, sift.
 Ugrep's speed beats